adelinewang679/CMCV_FA18/documents/design-journey.md

 [If you feel like you haven't fully explained your design choices, or if you want to explain some other functions in your site (such as special design decisions that might not meet the Project 4 requirements), you can use this space to justify your design choices or ask other questions about the project and process.]

 ## Milestone 3: Presentation & Demo Ready Draft

 ### Additional Comments (Milestone 3)

 [If you feel like you haven't fully explained your design choices, or if you want to explain some other functions in your site (such as special design decisions that might not meet the Project 4 requirements), you can use this space to justify your design choices or ask other questions about the project and process.]

+For a large part of the interactivity implementation, I used the JQuery API Documentation to find the additional functions I needed as well as the css reference for the positioning of some elements.

+For our roster interactivity, we changed the way the title blocks pop up when the mouse hovers certain pictures using the slideUp and slideDown functions to provide a smoother interaction.

+One of our key addition to the interactivity is the gallery image close-up.
+The user can now click on an image to take a look at the selected image on a larger scale and move back and forth using the arrow buttons.
+In order to display the image in a largest size as possible while it fits within the window, we calculate the ratio of the available space relative to the screen size and compare it with the selected image's ratio.
+Then if the image is wider than the screen it will scale so that it fits the space horizontally and if not, vertically.
+We also made sure that the arrow buttons allow the user to go through all the pictures displayed in the gallery until the first or the last picture by traversing the parent/child elements.

+Also for our mobile version interactivity, we made the navigation bar hidden and made it pop up as a mobile menu on the left side when the menu icon is selected.
+We used position-related attributes in CSS to make the menu visible over the page contents.

 ## Final Submission: Complete, Polished, and User Tested Website